revathikrishapk/revive-ai/README.md

     B --> E["Escalate"]
 ```

 Synthetic ground truth is used only by the evaluator to measure diagnosis accuracy.
 It is not supplied to the LLM or policy engine as decision input.
 Recovery outcomes are deterministic and simulated.

-Therefore, the benchmark demonstrates:

-- System behavior
-- Policy enforcement
-- Diagnosis performance on synthetic data
-- Recovery/cost trade-offs
-- Safety violations avoided

-It does not claim production recovery uplift.
+Therefore, the benchmark demonstrates system behavior, policy enforcement, diagnosis performance on synthetic data, recovery/cost trade-offs, and safety violations avoided. **It does not claim production recovery uplift.**

 ## Real vs. Simulated Capabilities